The Humanoids: Summary

 The rebels — the mysterious waif met earlier among them — are a gang of misfits who have "paraphysical" powers which the humanoids lack.
 Their abilities include teleportation (Jane), telekinesis (Lucky Ford), clairvoyance (Ash Overstreet) and telepathy (Graystone the Great).
 They are led by the flamboyant Mark White, a huge man with red beard and flowing red mane.
 The rebels, including Forester, now flee and operate out of a deep cavern inaccessible to anyone (including the humanoids) incapable of teleportation.
 Jane is so proficient at it that she can transport to distant parts of the universe.
 After lengthy preparations, Forester and Jane resolve to teleport the many lightyears to Wing IV, hack into the central humanoid "electronic brain", and change or eliminate the Prime Directive.
 Along the way, the initially skeptical Forester has come to accept that "paraphysics" is real enough and discovers its scientific basis: there is yet a third triad of elements (platinum, gold, mercury) responsible for "platinomagnetism".
 It seems the alchemists of old earth were right and Forester has found the veritable prima materia of the universe.
 But so have the humanoids (with the help of the disloyal Ironsmith) and they have now almost completed the successor to their first control grid on Wing IV: a new electronic brain based, not on rhodomagnetics, but on platinomagnetics, the underlying principle of all psychophysical, or paramechanical, phenomena.
 This vast array of platinum relays — known as the Ironsmith grid — will be insurmountable.

-With his new understanding, Forester discovers that he has the awesome power to transmorgify matter on the molecular or atomic level with his mind.
+With his new understanding, Forester discovers that he has the awesome power to transmogrify matter on the molecular or atomic level with his mind.
 He can conjure up food, atmosphere, buildings, machines, etc, at will.
 He calls this paranormal ability "telurgy".
 He learns that Mark White and the other rebels have been captured and brainwashed by the humanoids.
 He and Jane teleport about in their attempts to destroy the "platinum brain", but after three hair-raising near misses, Forester simultaneously learns that Ruth (her mind now restored) has left him for Ironsmith and, even more importantly, his new platinomagnetic powers cannot be used for "destructive" or "hateful" purposes.
 (Which is what he has been doing.)
 Defeated, he meets the aged, but vital, Mansfield, the discoverer/inventor of rhodomagnetics, who explains everything in benign and avuncular manner.
 Still not convinced, the stubborn Forester is involuntarily subjected to humanoid brainwashing.
 Awakening (he soon learns that thirty years have passed) he has now been cured of all misguided emotions and no longer sees any reason to resist.
 He is joined by Mark White, now also a fellow enthusiast, and learns that Jane Carter is off to the Andromeda Galaxy to select new planets for colonization by humanity and their humanoid overlords.